 You also have the option to file your return on paper.
 The paper forms must arrive at the Tax Administration on the deadline date at the latest.

 If you have filed your tax return on paper or through some other electronic service than MyTax, the details you have given will be displayed in MyTax later.
 If you can see a notice of a missing tax return in MyTax, but you have sent the return on paper or through another e-service, you can disregard the notice.
 When your tax return has arrived, MyTax will no longer show the notice.

-    Self-employed individuals must file an income tax return in Finland to report the important facts about their business if the business has a registration in Finland and a Finnish Business ID.
+Self-employed individuals must file an income tax return in Finland to report the important facts about their business.

 Any corrections to your personal pre-completed tax return should also be made no later than on the same day.

 File the tax return for every year